hcekne/robust_one_hot_encoding/README.md

 # robust_one_hot_encoding
-This repo showcases a robust way to deal with issues that can come up when doing one-hot-encoding
+This repo showcases a robust way to deal with issues that can come up when doing one-hot-encoding and provides robust solutions.

-The code is written as a short python scrip with examples and functions
+There are examples and code for both R and Python in the respective folders.

+### How to use

+To run the code, either run the code snippets directly on a system where you have the requirements installed.
+Otherwise, install docker and run the code through docker containers.
+Use the scripts docker_build_r_container.sh and then docker_run_r.sh to run the R docker container.
+To enter it and explore the code snippets, go to a terminal and enter the command "docker exec -it <container id>" /bin/bash/" .
+This will let you use the container interactively.
+(To find the container ID of the running container, use the command "docker ps -a" at a terminal.)